openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

  - Added mention of Server detecting Task non-completion
  - Rules on versioning updated to discourage semver
  - Added Startup Properties and renamed environment dictionary to properties
- - Relaxed specifiation on the committing of header values, the rule probably wasn't intended to only specify the indexer
+ - Relaxed specification on the committing of header values, the rule probably wasn't intended to only specify the indexer
  - Removed section on application, as this is vendor-specific, isnt normative and is out of context for this specification.

  headers